AHH HAVANA …

 WHAT TO EXPECT

 The most important thing is that we will be traveling in a small group.
 There will be no more than seven us, thats including me.
 Second on the list is inspiration.
 The streets of Cuba, the people, the cars, and the architecture will fill every single cell and touch all of your senses.
 I can shoot from sun up to sun down and never tire of the beauty that is Cuba.
 When your on a creative adventure and seeking authenticity you just can’t plan everything.
 I find that the most interesting things happen when I least expect it, and when I just allow my senses to take over.
 Everyone is going to have different levels of resilience, and different ideas of what a day of shooting looks like.
 There will be schedules for each day and different meeting points.
 If there is ever a time when you would rather be doing something different than the group, thats no problem.
-My goal is to provide everyone with an opportunity to experience Cuba in a way that speaks to them.
+My goal is to provide the group with an opportunity to experience Cuba in a way that speaks to each individual.
 I strive for this to feel like a creative adventure with a group of friends.

 ~ Price includes